During the late part of the 20th century, the Thai real estate market experienced a higher growth rate than practically anywhere else in Asia.

 – Register with the Revenue Department.

-Despite the difficulties involved in forming and running a business in Thailand as a foreigner, it helps that corporate tax rates are still low – just a flat 20% on any company’s net profit.
+Despite the difficulties involved in owning a business in Thailand as a foreigner, it does help that corporate tax rates in are still low – just a flat 20% on any company’s net profit.

 We should also note that the sole exception to Thailand’s 49% foreign ownership rule involves American citizens, due to the US-Thai Amity Treaty.

 The US-Thai Amity treaty came into effect back in 1966 and remains valid.
-It allows 51% or greater ownership of a company if you’re an American citizen, though you can’t use such a company to bypass foreign land ownership restrictions.
+It allows 51% or greater ownership of a company if you’re an American citizen.
+You can’t use such a company to bypass foreign land ownership restrictions though.

 Thailand is home to Southeast Asia’s second biggest stock exchange (next to Singapore) with a market cap of US$500 billion.